Tanguay-Lab/Manuscripts/Truong_et_al._(2020)_Reprod_Toxicol/Files/README.md

 * Table S3J – MO (all) - Summary Results, and model input for the training and test set using all endpoints
 * Table S3K – MO BMD (morph only) - Summary Results, and model input for the training and test set using physical properties and BMD for zebrafish morphology only

-Table S4 – Data Dictionary
+### Table S4 – Data Dictionary

-R Code (zip file): http://tanguaylab.com/wp-content/uploads/2020/05/Truong-et-al-2020-SI-R-Code.zip SI1 – Noyes hit call comparison R script
+### R Code and Related Files
-SI2 – Model R script:
+* SI1 – Noyes Hit Call Comparison R Script

-[SM1]I think the manuscript says 100,000; line 200
+* SI2 – Classification Model R script